Adiabatic Index Formula

 Molar Specific Heat Capacity at Constant Volume

-Molar Specific Heat Capacity at Constant Volume, (of a gas) is the amount of heat required to raise the temperature of 1 mol of the gas by 1 °C at the constant volume.
+The Molar Specific Heat Capacity at Constant Volume is the amount of heat required to raise the temperature of one mole of a substance at constant volume.

 Symbol: Cv molar